About the work

 - You mentioned the concept of psychological quaternity.
 Could you tell me a little more about it...

-- Yes, Jung developed the idea that there were four functions of consciousness: Thought, which analyzes and organizes.
-Sensation, which captures the concrete.
-Feeling, which judges and evaluates.
-Intuition, which perceives global patterns.
+- Yes, Jung developed the idea that there were four functions of consciousness: Thinking , which analyzes and organizes.
+Sensing , which captures the concrete.
+Feeling , which judges and evaluates, and Intuition, which perceives global patterns.

 - But still...

-- Now, my fractal works are precisely addressed to these four dimensions: They relate to Thought, through their rigorous geometric construction.
-They touch Sensation, through their hypnotic effect on the gaze.
-They evoke Feeling, through their colorful harmony.
-And they stimulate Intuition, because they recall the hidden order of nature.
+- Now, my fractal works address precisely these four dimensions: They relate to Thought , through their rigorous geometric construction.
+They touch Sensation , through their hypnotic effect on the gaze.
+They evoke Feeling , through their colorful harmony.
+And they stimulate Intuition , because they recall the hidden order of nature.

-- In this sense, your paintings are not only aesthetic objects.
-Most of them give off a depth because they are in direct contact with the unconscious.
+- In this sense, your paintings are not just aesthetic objects.
+Most of them exude depth and energy because they are in direct contact with the unconscious.

 - I would like us to also address the projective side that we certain...